 You should investigate whether you will be required to pay a growth areas infrastructure contribution.

-For more information, visit Growth Areas Infrastructure Contribution - Department of Environment, Land, Water and Planning (DELWP).
+For more information, visit Growth areas infrastructure contributions - Department of Transport and Planning.

-To find out if a property is within the Melbourne Strategic Assessment area, which has special requirements for biodiversity conservation, use the Obligations in the Biodiversity Conservation Strategy Area tool on Native Vegetation Information Management - DELWP.
+To find out if a property is within the Melbourne Strategic Assessment area, which has special requirements for biodiversity conservation, see Native Vegetation protection and removal - Department of Energy, Environment and Climate Action (DEECA).